 COVID Coverage: National Pandemic Policy – 23rd April

-Mr. Harish Salve recused himself from the hearings.
+Mr. Harish Salve recused himself from the hearings, as the counsel for Vedanta, a party to the case.

 The case was then heard on 23rd April.
 Harish Salve, who had been appointed amicus, requested for a recusal.
 This was because he didn’t want the sensitive case to be heard under a ‘shadow’.
 He referenced arguments that he had a conflict of interest since he was representing Vedanta, and that he was a childhood friend of the Chief Justice.